kentywang/Dorta/README.md

 # Dorta
-A fighting game, inspired by Dota, Dragon Ball Z, and Zelda.
+A fighting game, inspired by Dota, Super Smash Bros, Dragon Ball Z, and Zelda.